-Torsing first rose to prominence as a DJ in Utrecht, where she was renowned for playing sets that giddily sidestepped musical conventions.
-After cracking her home city, she began to pick up regular bookings at such renowned underground hotspots as Amsterdam’s De School, BAR in Rotterdam, Robert Johnson and Panorama Bar.
+Torsing first rose to prominence DJ’ing in Utrecht, where she gained recognition for playing sets that giddily sidestepped musical conventions.
+She soon began to pick up regular bookings in her home city, Amsterdam, playing regularly at De School as well as BAR in Rotterdam, and Robert Johnson and Panorama Bar in Berlin.

 Check out an upsammy DJ set and you’ll be treated to a surprising and dynamic blend of experimental electronic dreaminess, spatial soundscapes, sci-fi inspired techno, raging body music and intense, electro-fired workouts.
 If you listen closely enough, you may hear subtle nods towards some of Torsing’s musical inspirations.